 The mission of VKI is to provide post-graduate education in fluid dynamics by encouraging “training in research through research.”
 VKI promotes fundamental research in the field of fluid dynamics in an international environment.
 The Aeronautics and Aerospace Department is focused, in particular, on activities at the edge of aerothermodynamics and aerothermochemistry technology and basic research.
 The Institute objective is to create an outstanding environment for creative research.

 VKI does strictly adhere to the ethical standards of the European Charter for Researchers and Code of Conduct for the Recruitment of Researchers ( https://euraxess.ec.europa.eu/jobs/charter .
 Female scientists are particularly encouraged to apply.
 A strict equal opportunity, gender-neutral and internationally comparable recruitment procedure is implemented.

 How to apply

-Applications must contain a CV, motivation letter, publication list, contact information of two referees, copy of the Degree and Master title (when applicable).
+You will be required to upload a cover letter describing your interest in the position and your relevant qualifications, CV, including a list of publications and the contact of two - three referees as part of your application.
 CV must clearly indicate the exact dates of (1) each position hold in the past, and (2) countries of residence in the last 5 years.

 All the fields (including pdf files and references) should be filled in to allow you to confirm your application.
 Only full applications will be taken into account.
 Please do not use white spaces or special characters to name your files.
 If you have not received a confirmation email it means that you have not fulfilled all required fields.

 Short-listed candidates are called for an interview with the search committee at the von Karman Institute.
-The selected candidate must comply with the internal procedures of the von Karman Institute before she or he can begin to work.
+The selected candidate must comply with the internal procedures of the von Karman Institute and receive clearance from the Institute Board of Directors before she or he can begin to work.
 The von Karman Institute reserves the right not to appoint a candidate if no suitable candidate is found.